Douglas Allanbrook: Early life

-Allanbrook was born on April 1, 1921, and raised in Melrose, Massachusetts, a suburb of Boston.
+Allanbrook was born on April 1, 1921, in Melrose, Massachusetts, a suburb of Boston.
+He had one sister, Jean.
 He began taking piano lessons at the age of eight.
 Within two years he was playing Bach, Haydn, and Czerny.
 By thirteen, he started composing; his first serious piece was entitled On the Death of a Beautiful White Cat.
 While in high school, he was composing sonatas for violin and piano and writing sketches for a Symphony in G minor.

 Education

 After high school, Allanbrook studied at Boston University for one year.
 In 1939 he was hired as a music teacher at the Mary Wheeler finishing school, a private girls' school, in Providence, where Gloria Vanderbilt was among his piano students.
 In 1941, the Rhode Island Symphony played his student orchestral work "Music for a Tragedy."

 During the same year, Nadia Boulanger came to Providence to accept an honorary degree from Brown University.
 She heard some of Allanbrook's music and immediately took him under her wing.
-He began commuting regularly to Cambridge to study with her, and became part of her coterie of Boston composers, which included Harold Shapero, Irving Fine, Paul Desmarais, and Daniel Pinkham.
+He began commuting regularly to Cambridge to study with her, and became part of her coterie of Boston composers, which included Harold Shapero, Irving Fine, Paul Des Marais, and Daniel Pinkham.
+She eventually persuaded him to quit his teaching job to study full-time, for free, with her.

 In the fall of 1942, the Army drafted Allanbrook.
 Serving as an infantryman for three years, he fought his way up the Italian peninsula, in the process earning a Bronze Star and starting his lifelong love affair with Italy.
-His 1995 book, See Naples: A Memoir of Love, Peace, and War in Italy recounts his wartime experiences with the 88th Division in the Italian Campaign, in which his division suffered a 75% casualty rate.
+His 1995 book, See Naples: A Memoir of Love, Peace, and War in Italy, recounts his wartime experiences with the 88th Division in the Italian Campaign, in which his division suffered a 75% casualty rate.

 When the war ended, he returned to Boston to enter Harvard University on the G.I.
 Bill.
 His major professor was composer Walter Piston, with whom he studied harmony, counterpoint, and orchestration.
 Among his fellow students were Peter Davison, who was to become a poet and publisher, and John Clinton Hunt, also to become a writer.
 Allanbrook composed prolifically, including his first three-movement piano sonata, and a cantata to T.S.
 Eliot's poem Ash Wednesday.
 He spent his summers at the MacDowell Colony in New Hampshire, composing among distinguished artists also there.

-He completed his B.A. degree in May 1948.
-He was awarded a Paine Traveling Fellowship from Harvard, which he used to spend the next two years (1948–1950) in Paris honing his composing and performing skills, once again studying under Nadia Boulanger.
-There he formed close musical friendships with composers Ned Rorem, Noël Lee, Leo Preger and Georges Auric.
+He completed his B.A. degree in May 1948 and was awarded a Paine Traveling Fellowship from Harvard, which he used to spend the next two years (1948–1950) in Paris honing his composing and performing skills, once again studying under Nadia Boulanger.
+There, he formed close musical friendships with composers Ned Rorem, Noël Lee, Leo Preger and Georges Auric.